speudusa/csharp-web-development-wiki/Class-1-(Data-&-Variables).md

 ### Class 1 Studio

-1. Ensure students successfully fork and clone the ``java-web-dev-exercises`` repo.
+1. Ensure students successfully fork and clone the ``csharp-web-dev-exercises`` repo.
 1. Make sure students properly create the package and Classes.
 1. Studios are NOT graded, but for this first task, you should do a visual check of each student's output.
    1. The best time to do this is during the studio!